Wakes History, Family Crest & Coats of Arms

 A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
 They can describe the bearer's favored style of clothing, appearance, habits, or character.
 There is however, much discrepancy over the origin of the name.
 One source claims the name originates with Hugh Wac, lord of Wilesford, Lincolnshire.
+Another claims the name originated with Hereward le Wake (fl.
+1070-1071) during the time of Edward the Confessor.
+Apparently, an outlaw, there are "a few references to him in the chronicles and an account of his possessions in Domesday are all that we really know of him.
+But his exploits in defending Ely from the Normans caused the generation succeeding his own to regard him as the popular hero of the English resistance to their French conquerors."

-Another claims the name originated with Hereward le Wake during the time of Edward the Confessor.
-And Archbishop Wake disowned the Norman ancestry thinking the name was originally Le Wake, or the Watchful, a skilled military commander.
+Archbishop Wake disowned the Norman ancestry thinking the name was originally Le Wake, or the Watchful, a skilled military commander.

 And another source claims that the individual by the name of Wake recorded in the Roll of Battle Abbey was weary of Harold's rule and fled to Normandy and while there "invited" Duke William to conquer Britain.
 Lord Wake who died in 1156, was founder of the Abbey of Brun and was claimed descent from Sir Thomas Wake, a gallant knight who fought with the Black Prince.
 He was sheriff of Northamptonshire under Edward II for many years.